Vini2/my-bioinformatics-scripts/README.md

 * Rename entries in a fasta file
 * Rename entries in a fastq file
 * Separate paired end reads into two files
+* Separate reads by read IDs from a fastq reads file
 * Separate a set of sequences into individual files
 * Sort files in the order humans expect